jletienne-evolytics/capstone_1/02_config.md

 ![](screenshots/Capstone%202.png)

-You do this so people don't take your Sleeper League ID and create python training around your league.
+[I REPEAT DO NOT USE GITHUB TO STORE TOKENS IN A REAL ENVIRONMENT] You do this so people don't take your Sleeper League ID and create python training around your league.

 Let's try testing it!